cheers023/RushiaModSpritesAndConfig/README.md

 ---

 ## Known Issues
-- The game **crashes** when changing the language.
-Please play in English for now.
+- The game **crashes** when changing the language while in playing a stage as Rushia.
+Please set the game language first before playing any stage.
 - May have performance issues when playing as Rushia in-game.
 - Opening a non-modded version of HoloCure may break this mod(?).